 For 2018-19 the school has been ranked Outstanding by Dubai's Knowledge and Human Development Authority (KHDA) for the ninth year running - a near record, overtaken only by Kings School Dubai which has achieved the Outstanding rating since the first inspection round.
 JPS is also accredited by British Schools Overseas (BSO) and is a BSME and COBIS member.

 Students are supported by 99 (predominantly-British) full time teachers and almost as many (87) teaching assistants.
-Staff appear to be happy with their employment; at 10% teacher turnover is well below the Dubai average of 20-22%.
+Staff appear to be happy with their employment; at 15% in the last academic year, and 10% in the year prior to that, teacher turnover is well below the Dubai average of 20-22%.
 Average class sizes are in the range of 22 (Foundation Stage) to 27 (years 1-6, and at a maximum approved level); one of the few concerns raised by parents in previous KHDA pre-inspection surveys.
 However, the teacher:student ratio at 1:15 has changed little in recent years and appears to ensure more than adequate individual attention for each child.

 This is especially important in a school as inclusive as JPS - approximately 104 students are currently identified as Students of Determination with SEND requirements.